Managing stress and uncertainty

 Sarah comes from a sheep and beef farming background and also works for the Rural Support Trust.

-During lockdown, she caught up with Farmstrong project lead Gerard Vaughan to chat about what farmers and their families can do to manage the stress of events beyond their control like COVID-19, drought and flood.
+Recently she caught up with Farmstrong project lead Gerard Vaughan to chat about what farmers and their families can do to manage the stress of events beyond their control like floods and drought.

 Here’s what she had to say.